CSCfi/csc-user-guide/docs/apps/gdal.md

 `module load gcc/9.1.0 gdal/<VERSION>-omp`

-You can test if gdal loaded succesfully with following
+You can test if gdal loaded successfully with following

 `gdalinfo --version`